 Scaling up solar energy

-The founders of Altech Group, the DRC’s largest distributor of solar products, grew up and continue to live in low-income, underserved areas of the country.
+The founders of Altech Group, the DRC’s largest distributor of solar products, grew up and still live in low-income, underserved areas of the country.
 This has given them not only firsthand experience of these problems but also the inspiration to find the right clean energy technologies and payment solutions for this market.

 Altech offers customers a variety of solar products, notably a high-quality certified solar kit called ovPilot X, for about USD 35.
 The kits are made affordable through three pay-as-you-go (PAYG) payment plans.
-Two of the plans target people with daily income inflows, such as small shop owners, and require a small or no down payment.
+Two of the plans target people with daily income inflows, such as small shop owners, and require either a small or no down payment.
 The third plan, which requires a larger down payment of USD 10, targets people with monthly or seasonal incomes, such as teachers.
-Altech has also started piloting the sale of solar home systems and clean cookstoves.
+In 2019 Altech started piloting the sale of solar home systems and clean cookstoves.

 Customers who stick to the payment terms will own their solar kit within one or two months at most.
 They also receive training in proper kit usage and a two-year after-sales service guarantee.